ckan/ckanext-spatial/README.rst

     ckan.spatial.srid = 4326

-If you want to define a default map extent for the different map widgets, (e.g. if you are running a national instace of CKAN) you can do so adding this configuration option::
+If you want to define a default map extent for the different map widgets, (e.g. if you are running a national instance of CKAN) you can do so adding this configuration option::

     ckan.spatial.default_map_extent=<minx>,<miny>,<maxx>,<maxy>